 Spend on savings: how to save money each month

-Paying yourself first is always a good idea and if you’re trying to save more money for an upcoming vacation or a larger purchase, start ‘spending’ on larger savings contributions.
-We’ve talked about the importance of creating a savings column as an expense in our budgeting series.
+Paying yourself first is always a good idea and if you’re trying to save more money for an upcoming vacation or a larger purchase, start spending on larger savings contributions.
+We’ve mentioned some unique ways to save money and have proposed a few ways to be more frugal-minded.
 Making a sincere effort to spend more on savings can help you build up your savings account that much faster, and will get you in the habit of saving in no time.

 Don’t shop on a bad day.
 If you tend to splurge when you’re anxious, stressed or having a bad day, resist the urge to go out and buy something.
 Even though it might be a few dollars spent on something that will cheer you up, you’ll be spending money to feed a habit that may get worse over time.
 Deal with the bad day without spending away your cares and save your hard-earned money for more important matters.
 Like the motorcycle fund.
 Or that dream vacation to Tahiti.

 Comparison shop for 48 hours and wait before you buy

 When you’re in the market for a new television, smartphone, or other big-ticket items and are tempted by offers from your favorite retailer, give yourself 48 hours to shop around for the best deal.

 Zeroing in on just that item and exploring auction sites, local classifieds, and current sales can ward off a costly impulse buy.
 Take the time to shop around so that you are getting the best deal on the market.
 And, keep your eyes peeled for free shipping offers, rebates and cash back deals to save even more on the total cost of your purchase.